Keeping Your Family Cavity Free

 Your Pacific Smiles Dentist is on hand for your dental emergency needs.
 Should you have any dental concerns or are due for your 6 monthly check-up, book your appointment online.

-Click the image below to open a downloadable pdf of your brushing chart:
+Click here to open a downloadable pdf of your brushing chart

 Book an appointment with your dentist